ceri-num/uv-larm/tuto-kick-off/move.md

 velocity_publisher.publish(velo)
 ```

-Well your robot should move...
+At this point, your robot should move...
 To notice that you can also test your code on `turtlesim` by changing the name of the velocity topic.